jamesainslie/antimoji/README.md

 </div>
 <!-- markdownlint-enable MD033 MD041 -->

-> A blazing-fast CLI tool for detecting and removing emojis from code files and documentation.
+> A blazing-fast CLI tool and linter for detecting and removing emojis from code files and documentation.

-Antimoji is a high-performance emoji detection and removal tool built with Go using functional programming principles.
-It provides comprehensive emoji scanning and cleaning capabilities for maintaining professional, emoji-free codebases.
+Antimoji is a high-performance emoji detection and removal tool built with Go using functional programming principles. **Designed primarily as a linter**, it provides comprehensive emoji scanning and cleaning capabilities for maintaining professional, emoji-free codebases with seamless CI/CD and pre-commit integration.

 ## Features